• 01 Jan 2025

 a tradesperson

-However, in the interest of the owner maintaining a harmonious relationship with the tenant, it's important to ascertain from a Contractor the anticipated timeframe associated with the completion of maintenance.
+However, in the interest of the owner maintaining a harmonious relationship with the tenant, it's important to ascertain from a contractor the anticipated timeframe associated with the completion of maintenance.
 The tenants are entitled to quiet enjoyment of the premises and having an owner and contractor at the premises for extended periods of time without setting clear expectations will contribute to disputes escalating.

 Question: If we have issued a Form 9 Entry Notice for routine inspection purposes, do we have to list the name of the person who is entering the property in Item 3.
 This could change based on staff availability?

 A: The RTA have confirmed that it is not a legal requirement to provide the name or phone number, it is considered to be complimentary information.
-We would suggest to avoid any disputes, it is best practice to complete this field with wording similar to “an authorised representative of REIQ Realty”.
+We would suggest that, to avoid any disputes, it is best practice to complete this field with wording similar to “an authorised representative of REIQ Realty”.

 Question: Are there limitations on how many times a property manager/lessor can enter the premises?